daler-rahimov/sio-asyncapi/README.md

 ...
 ```

+## Credits and Acknowledgements
+Most of the implementation follows research done by Dimitrios Dedoussis (https://www.asyncapi.com/blog/socketio-part2) and uses some Pydantic models from [here](https://github.com/albertnadal/asyncapi-schema-pydantic)

 ## Missing Features
 SIO-AsyncAPI is still in its early stages and there are some features that are not yet implemented.
 If you are interested in contributing to SIO-AsyncAPI any contribution is welcome.
 Here is the list of missing features: